Article

 • No, this new provision only preserves your basic pay.
 Eligibility for unsocial hours and overtime during the apprenticeship will be based on the work pattern that applies in your apprentice role.

-When you start the apprenticeship you will either stay on the pay band you are on now and continue to be eligible for pay step progression or you will move to the rate at which new entrants to the service will be getting paid on the apprenticeship, whichever is the higher.
+When you start the apprenticeship, you will either stay on the pay band you are on now and continue to be eligible for pay step progression or you will move to the rate at which new entrants to the service will be getting paid on the apprenticeship, whichever is the higher.

 If you work unsocial hours in the apprentice role, enhancements will be calculated using the pay point or pay rate you are on.

-For many apprentices, the pattern of hours worked could change during the course of the apprenticeship programme depending on placements and off the job training.
+For many apprentices, the pattern of hours worked could change during the course of the apprenticeship programme depending on placements and off-the-job training.
 Any unsocial hours worked at any point during the apprenticeship will be calculated based on the pay point or rate you are on at the time.
 You will not have any previous unsocial hours earnings preserved.

 Similarly, the pay preservation provision does not apply to any earnings from overtime that you would have worked had you stayed in your current role.
 If you work overtime in your apprentice role, the enhancement for hours in excess of 37.5 a week will be calculated on your basic pay rate at the time.